 Computational Neuroscience of Prediction

-15-18 April 2018: Rungstedgaard, North of Copenhagen, Denmark
+15-18 April 2018: Rungstedgaard, north of Copenhagen, Denmark

 Prediction is a pervasive requirement for organisms to be able to prepare for and adapt to complex, changing and challenging environments.
 Prediction is affected by cognitive and computational factors including limited capacity attention, risk and uncertainty, and affective biases; and it is the topic of a wealth of neuroscience experiments ranging from behavioural studies to powerful new approaches such as optogenetics.
-In this workshop, we will examine the problems and prospects for prediction from the combined perspectives of experimental and theoretical neuroscience, psychology and economics.
+In this Brain Conference, we will examine the problems and prospects for prediction from the combined perspectives of experimental and theoretical neuroscience, psychology and economics.

 Peter Dayan Kerstin Preuschoff